OSE3Sandbox/openshiftv3-workshop/0_Setting_up_client_tools.md

 ## Setting up client tools

 In this Lab we will look at how to install the OpenShift CLI tools.
+Make sure you are using a CLI version that matches the OpenShift server version.
+The current version for this workshop is OpenShift 3.5 (Origin 1.5).
+Older version may work, but some issue may occur.

 **Installing the Command-line Tools**